Founder, Inclusion.Me Ltd

 PHILIP YOUNG FBCS CITP

 Philip is a former winner of the ‘CIO Innovator Award for the UK’ and is a Fellow of the British Computer Society.
-He has over 30 years of experience gained working with well-known large brand companies, SME’s and start-ups in the UK, Europe and globally.
+He has over 35 years of experience gained working with well-known large brand companies, SME’s and start-ups in the UK, Europe and Globally.

-Philip is a business-change specialist, working primarily in the complicated areas where successful integration of technology and I.T service-functions into businesses is vital for success.
+Philip is a ‘Hybrid’ change specialist, working primarily in the complicated areas where successful integration of Technology and IT services into businesses functions is vital for success.

-Philip is also strategist, NED, published author, professional speaker and a mentor to young entrepreneurs and start-up companies.Visit: payconsulting.co.uk
+Philip is also a Strategist, NED, published author, professional speaker and a mentor to entrepreneurs and start-up companiesVisit: philipyoung.me.uk

 Rami Ranger CBE